Joint Polar Satellite System Common Ground System

 The Joint Polar Satellite System (JPSS) is the latest generation of U.S. polar-orbiting satellites designed to monitor global environmental conditions and collect and disseminate data related to weather, atmosphere, oceans, land and near-space environment.

 The JPSS Common Ground System (JPSS CGS)

-JPSS CGS is a flexible, cost-effective global system designed to support current and future weather and environmental sensing satellite missions.
-Since being deployed for NOAA’s Suomi National Polar-orbiting Partnership (S-NPP) in 2011 and JPSS-1, now NOAA-20, in 2017.
+The JPSS Common Ground System (CGS) is a flexible, cost-effective global system designed to support current and future weather and environmental sensing satellite missions.
+Since being deployed for NOAA's Suomi National Polar-orbiting Partnership (S-NPP) in 2011 and JPSS-1, now NOAA-20, in 2017.
 The JPSS CGS has provided unprecedented global observation capabilities for multiple missions.

 JPSS CGS, built as a flexible, cost-effective global common ground system, currently supports several domestic and international weather and environmental sensing satellite missions, including: